HactarCE/cellua/README.md

 1. Python is easy.
 I already know it.
 Everyone knows it, or can learn it in a week!
 2. [Numpy](https://www.numpy.org) is blazingly fast and easy-to-use.
 I take every opportunity I can to use it.
-3. Wide range of 3D rendering opportunities, from high-level libraries to OpenGL bindings.
+3. Wide range of 3D rendering opportunities, from high-level premade engines to low-level OpenGL bindings.
 If rendering performance becomes an issue in Cellua, I can just switch to a lower-level rendering library.

 ## Why Lua?
 Why not a custom ruletable format?

 1. Lua is easy.
 I already know it.
 Everyone knows it, or can learn it in a day!
 2. [Lupa](https://github.com/scoder/lupa) uses LuaJIT2, which is _fast_.
 Much faster than Python, at least.
 3. I can [sandbox it](http://lua-users.org/wiki/SandBoxes).
-4. Ruletable formats are limiting, annoying to parse, and annoying to write.
+4. Custom ruletable formats are limiting, annoying to parse, and annoying to write.
 5. People write ruletable generators for Golly.
-Why write a ruletable generator when you can just have your Lua transition function take extra parameters?
+Why write a ruletable generator when you can just have your Lua transition function take extra parameters, or write a Lua library for certain types of ruletables?

 ## Installation

-¯\\\_(ツ)_/¯
+In the future, I plan to distribute binaries of stable versions using [PyInstaller](https://www.pyinstaller.org/).
+Once Cellua is ready, you'll find those on the [releases page](https://github.com/HactarCE/Cellua/releases).

 ## Usage

-¯\\\_(ツ)_/¯
+There's nothing to use right now.

+## Development

+1. Install Python 3.7 or later.
+2. Download the repository: `git clone https://github.com/HactarCE/Cellua.git && cd Cellua`
+3. Install the package using whatever variant of Pip works best for you: `pip install --user '.[dev]'`.

+Use `pytest` to run all tests.

 ## Features